Any Service Business : Front-Door Fit + Protocol Selection

 One operating layer.
 Configured around your business.

 The same underlying system can serve a salon, fitness studio, dog trainer, tutor, consultant, or local operator.
-What changes is the script, the qualification logic, the booking path, and the follow-up sequence — not the seriousness of the infrastructure.
+What changes is the script, the qualification logic, the booking path, and the follow-up sequence, not the seriousness of the setup.

 AI Receptionist